QRAM: A Survey and Critique: Hardware QRAM

 In contrast, consider one aspect of classical memory access that QRAM cannot emulate.
 If there is a tree of routing nodes as in the bucket-brigade QRAM, a classical computer can keep all of the nodes in a low- or zero-power ``idle'' mode, where a node activates only when it receives a signal from its parent node.
 Such a device would consume energy only in proportion to $O(\log N)$, not $O(N)$.
 QRAM cannot do this because in general it needs to be able to act on an arbitrary superposition of addresses, and we cannot know the support of the given superposition non-destructively.
 If we learn that a path was taken, this collapses the state.
 Thus, if a QRAM gate requires any active intervention (such as a controlled swap like the circuit QRAM), then the controller \emph{must} apply that intervention to \emph{all} nodes, immediately bringing the (parallelizable) cost to $\Omega(N)$.

 In their description of bucket-brigade QRAM, \cite{PRL:GioLLoMac08} describe an ``active'' path through the tree for each address.
-If a node requires energy to become active, or an active node needs some intervention to perform its role in the device, then \emph{all} nodes must receive that energy or intervention.
+If a node requires some external intervention (such as energy) to perform its role in the device, then \emph{all} nodes must receive that energy or intervention.
+That is, the ``activation'' of a node is all-or-nothing: if we cannot build a device where all nodes can route data passively (such as \cite{THESIS:Cadellans15} attempts), then all nodes must be active during a memory access.